Graduate Certificate in Cultural Studies

-Cultural Studies investigates the changing meanings of culture in our everyday world.
+The Graduate Certificate in Cultural Studies investigates the changing meanings of culture in our everyday world.
 It explores the studying of culture not as a monolithic, self-evident construct, but as a constantly shifting field through which life is experienced and negotiated.
-You will gain insight into the ideologically charged meanings of identity, self-expression and embodiment.
+You will gain insight into the ideologically charged meanings of identity, self?expression and embodiment.

 Our Cultural Studies program allows you to engage critically with culture in its manifest expressions.
 Using real-world examples across the topics of popular culture, media, gender, sexuality, globalisation and consumer culture, you will analyse cultural forms and debate their significance in relation to given contexts.

 Cultural Studies will lead you to question identity, community, representation, power, values and the practice of everyday life.
 The course draws on diverse critical perspectives as you gain the theoretical tools to understand how culture is produced, circulated and lived.

 The Graduate Certificate in Cultural Studies is the only specialised program in Australia.
 Housed in the internationally recognised Department of Gender and Cultural Studies – a leading centre for research into gender and culture – you will critically engage in a dynamic postgraduate community and learn under the guidance of esteemed researchers in the field.

 An optional cultural studies internship also gives you the opportunity to undertake cultural research in a business, government or non-governmental body, enhancing your appreciation of applied cultural work.